Gaming Innovation Group signs - GuruFocus.com

 PR Newswire

 ST. JULIAN'S, Malta, Jan.
-24, 2023 /PRNewswire/ -- Gaming Innovation Group Inc. (GiG) has today signed a Head of Terms agreement with a well known European land-based operator, to provide its award winning player account management platform (PAM), front-end delivery and content management system (CMS), powering the transformation of the retail brand online.
+27, 2023 /PRNewswire/ -- Gaming Innovation Group (GiG), has today signed an agreement with a new Casino partner, JOY Enterprise B.V., for the provision of its market leading platform solution to the Playr.bet brand in Latin America.

-Having operated for over 25 years in the live casino industry, the established European based business is keen to leverage the experience GiG has to expand on its digital aspirations, covering opportunities within both multiple international and emerging markets.
+Centred around an existing customer base and utilising GiG's innovative technology, the ability to personalise the user experience will provide the impetus required to grow and deliver an unparalleled customer experience for a strong brand, one that has been building since 2015.

-This latest announcement also adds to GiG's growing reputation as one of the leading solutions providers for operators with digital aspirations worldwide.
-GiG's expansive global footprint currently covers 29 regulated markets, with a further 8 in the pipeline.
+iGaming in Latin America overall is experiencing one of the fastest growth rates globally, with revenues in 2021 alone having increased by over $7 billion USD.
+As the move towards regulation becomes more pronounced and investment in digital infrastructure continues to increase the addressable market, the combined population of over 400 million offers considerable scope for further expansion in the region.

 For more information: